The Green function with pole at infinity applied to the study of the elliptic measure: Introduction

 More generally, any solution $u$ to $Lu = 0$ in $\R^{d+1}_+$ yields a solution $\wt u(x,t) := u(x,|t|)$ to $\wt Lu = 0$ in $\R^n \setminus \R^d$.
 As a consequence, the construction from \cite{CFK,MM} can be adapted to provide, for any $1\leq d <n$, examples of operators whose elliptic measures are not absolutely continuous with respect to the Lebesgue measure on $\R^d$.
 It also means that if an operator $\wt L = - \div |t|^{d+1-n} \wt \A \nabla$ can be written as \eqref{defwtA}, and if the elliptic measure of the original operator $L=-\div \A \nabla$ is absolutely continuous with respect to the Lebesgue measure on $\R^d$, then the elliptic measure associated to $\wt L$ is also absolutely continuous with respect to the Lebesgue measure on $\R^d$.
 The above construction provides, for any dimension and codimension of the boundary, a wide range of elliptic operators that satisfy the absolute continuity of the elliptic measure.
 However, the (relevant) solutions of those operators are radial, i.e. depends only on the distance to the boundary $\R^d$ and its projection on $\R^d$.

-The goal of this article is to find go beyond the matrices that can be written as \eqref{defwtA}.
+The goal of this article is to go beyond the matrices that can be written as \eqref{defwtA}.
 Of course, as we shall discuss in the next subsection, we already know that some cases where the first $d$ lines do not matter for the $A_\infty$-absolute continuity of the elliptic measure (see \cite{DFMAinfty}, \cite{FMZ}), and we also know that the $A_\infty$ is stable under Carleson perturbations (see \cite{MP}).
 However, we do not know, for instance, whether it is possible that the bottom right corner of $\A$ is not a Carleson perturbation of a sub-matrix in the form $b(x,|t|)I_{n-d}$.
-In this article, we will construct the Green with pole at infinity, in the spirit of \cite{DEM}.
-We shall see that there is a strong link between this Green function with pole at infinity and the elliptic measure, and hence we shall study the Green function with pole at infinity in few easy cases.
-When $d<n-1$, those few cases will still allow us to establish the $A_\infty$-absolute continuity of the elliptic measure on a larger class of operators than what was previously known.
-For instance, we show that as long as the $n-d$ last lines of the matrix $\A$ are $x$-independent, the elliptic measure is equivalent to the Lebesgue measure on $\R^d$ (hence also $A_\infty$-absolutely continuous with respect to the Lebesgue measure).